KFP operators with coefficients measurable in time and Dini continuous in space: Operators with coefficients only depending on

 where we have introduced the notation

-and $c,\mu>0$ are constants only depending on $\nu$.
+and $c,\mu>0$ are structural constants.
 We explicitly mention that, in the above estimate, we have also used \eqref{LP 2.20} and the non-singularity of $E(1)$.
-Then, by performing in the integral $\mathcal{I} _{x,t}(s)$ the change of variables
+Then, by performing in the integral $\mathcal{I}_{x,t}(s)$ the change of variables

 and by exploiting the $1$-homogeneity of $\Vert\cdot\Vert$, we obtain

 Since the constants $c,\mu>0$ only depend on $\nu$, this is exactly the desired \eqref{eq:integraldexixjconv}.
 As regards \eqref{eq:integraldexixjunifconv}, it is a direct consequence of \eqref{eq:integraldexixjconv} and Lemma \ref{lem:Ufwelldef}. \end{proof}